 Details of this program are available at the Human Resource Office and on the HR website.

-Employees located in the NSCS Office may contribute accrued vacation leave, compensatory time, or one (1) day of accrued sick leave per calendar year to benefit another employee in the NSCS Office under the same terms and conditions listed above.
+Employees located in the NSCS Office may contribute accrued vacation leave, compensatory time, or accrued sick leave to benefit another employee in the NSCS Office under the same terms and conditions listed above.